Kimono: Heian period to Azuchi–Momoyama period (794–1600)

 During the later Heian period, various clothing edicts reduced the number of layers a woman could wear, leading to the kosode (lit. 'small sleeve') garment—previously considered underwear—becoming outerwear by the time of the Muromachi period (1336–1573 CE).
 Originally worn with hakama, the kosode began to be held closed with a small belt known as an obi instead.
 The kosode resembled a modern kimono, though at this time the sleeves were sewn shut at the back and were smaller in width (shoulder seam to cuff) than the body of the garment.
 During the Sengoku period (1467–1615) and the Azuchi–Momoyama period (1568–1600), the decoration of the kosode developed further, with bolder designs and flashy colours becoming popular.
 By this time, separate lower-body garments, such as the mō and hakama, were almost never worn, allowing full-length patterns to be seen.

-Among the aristocratic class, which had been influenced by continental clothing, the abolition of the Kentōshi missions to Tang China in the early Heian period, along with the subsequent development of national style culture, led to a gradual departure from Chinese models.
-New garments such as the jūnihitoe and sokutai were created, forming what is known as Heian period clothing.
-Some of these garments, particularly those of the aristocracy, are still worn today in Imperial ceremonies.

-The clothing of commoners in the early and middle Heian periods is not well understood, but depictions appear in the Ban Dainagon Ekotoba, believed to have been produced in the late Heian period.
-Many men are shown wearing suikan, with hakama reaching below the knees.
-Women are shown wearing wide-sleeved garments or kosode in a flowing style, and some are depicted with a waist cloth wrapped around the body.